CatherineYCChen/ICME_Computing_Refresher_2025/programmingCourses.md

 A little bit more about each class in case you are unsure of what will be the best fit.
 Note that this might not be a 100% perfect characterization on each class, but based on course reviews online/talking to people.
 It is best to reach out to the TAs for a particular course if you are unsure or want more information!!!!
 You can always shop around classes for the first few weeks before committing to anything.
+- CS 106B: is a good introductory programming class to take (it might assume some rudimentary programming knowledge but goes over a lot of essential foundational topics.
+A good replacement for 211/212 (although 212 covered more topics technically).
 - CME 213 is advanced, i.e. you need to know a fair amount of C++ before taking.
 There is no time at the beginning to learn it (i.e. the focus is on parallelization not C++ coding practices), so definitely take a C++ course before enrolling in this.
 - CME 323 has lots of topics, and doesn't go into as much depth with all of them.
 If you are more of an algorithms/ theoretical person, this seems like a good fit!
 - CS 149 is probably good for you if you have a strong background in CS.
 Note that CS111: Operating Systems Principles is strong prerequisite for CS149, check the course website for more information.